 Yoga for Pregnancy

 “Inspiring.
 Much more than just a yoga class – there’s birth preparation, friendship and lots of information.
 The best classes in the area, by a long way.”

 It’s official!
-We are the Best Pregnancy Class in York.
-Little Vikings held a survey and we came first – beating even the NCT classes.
+We are the Best Pregnancy Class in York for the 3rd year running according to the Little Vikings survey – better even than the NCT classes.
 Thanks for supporting and voting for us, mothers of York.

 Yoga is one of the three forms of prenatal exercise recommended by midwives, the others being walking and swimming.

 Our form of yoga has been carefully adapted to meet the needs of pregnant women.
 It is safe, empowering, deeply supportive and fun.
 What we do is supported by scientific research and contact with midwives and doulas.

 The fee is £8.50 per class, payable half-termly in advance, up to your 38th week.
 After 38 weeks you pay weekly: you are welcome to come to class until your baby is born.